radumas/thesis/_site/README.md

 ```
   then installing with `bundle install`

 2. Convert thesis from `docx` to `markdown` using pandoc.
 This extracts images from the thesis to a [folder](https://github.com/jgm/pandoc/issues/1986).
 Chapter titles were not rendered with the header markdown, but these will become individual posts so it didn't matter.
 Not all images were extracted, since some were excel graphs that weren't images.
+I just screenshot those from the pdf into `.png` files and added the links.

 The `mathjax` flag should convert equations to MathJax for display

         pandoc -f docx -t markdown_github -o index.md --mathjax --extract-media=images Thesis.docx

 Most headers had to be manually modified since, I think, Word also thought of them as lists.
 Pandoc converted a number of headers with `<span>` and `<anchor>` tags, I think with a table of contents in mind.
 So these were manually removed, and the headings properly formatted.
 MathJax equations had to be surrounded by `<div>` or `<span>` [tags](http://stackoverflow.com/questions/10987992/using-mathjax-with-jekyll).
-Tables with complex formatting have to be reformatted.
+Tables with complex formatting did not survive conversion from `.docx` to `.md`, nor do they survive conversion to `html` in pandoc.
+I extracted the tables and saved them in word as `.htm` using the option "Web Page, Filtered".
+This produces some heavy (with repeated properties) and unreadable code, but it displays.... sort of.
+I had to make sure that numbered formatting values in the tags were quoted, and removed width declarations that didn't include a percentage (e.g. "width=400").

 Numbered and unordered lists had to be tweaked slightly using gedit.

 3. Build site with `bundle exec jekyll build`